saadism777/Jaw-Motion-Phonetics/README.md

 5. The dashboard, opened automatically, presents spectrograms, graphs, and correlation histograms side by side for selected phonetic types, providing an interactive platform for analyzing phonetics, jaw elevation, and speech patterns.

+## Input Files
+As [VideoFileClip](https://moviepy-tburrows13.readthedocs.io/en/improve-docs/ref/VideoClip/VideoFileClip.html) Library was used for Video to .wav conversion.
+It can have any extension supported by ffmpeg: .ogv, .mp4, .mpeg, .avi, .mov etc.

 ## Installation
 The follwing step by steps procedure will aid in installation of the software.
 Python version : 3.10.11
 1. Install Visual Studio Community Edition and Install Desktop C++ Desktop Environment (Including CMake)